PelionIoT/meta-mbl/docs/walkthrough.md

     ```
     ums 0 mmc 0
     ```
-    You should now see the Warp7's flash device in `/dev`, probably as `/dev/sdX` for some letter `X`.
-The output of `lsblk` can be useful to identify the name of the device.
+    You should now see device files with `WaRP7` in their names in `/dev/disk/by-id` for the Warp7's flash device and its partitions.
+For example you might see something like:
+    ```
+    $ find /dev/disk/by-id -name '*WaRP7*'
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part7
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part5
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part3
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part2
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part6
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part1
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0-part4
+    /dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0
+    $
+    ```
+    `mbl-console-image-imx7s-warp-mbl.wic.gz` is a full disk image so should be written to the whole flash device, not a partition.
+The device file for the whole flash device is the one without `-part` in the name (`/dev/disk/by-id/usb-Linux_UMS_disk_0_WaRP7-0xcc2400d300000054-0:0` in this example).
+1. Ensure that none of the Warp7's flash partitions are mounted by running:
+    ```
+    sudo umount /dev/disk/by-id/*WaRP7*-part*
+    ```
 1. From a Linux prompt, write the disk image to the Warp7's flash device using the following command:
     ```
-    gunzip -c ~/mbl/mbl-alpha/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.wic.gz | sudo dd status=progress conv=fsync bs=4M of=/dev/sdX
+    gunzip -c ~/mbl/mbl-alpha/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.wic.gz | sudo dd status=progress conv=fsync bs=512 of=/dev/disk/by-id/<device-file-name>
     ```
-    replacing `/dev/sdX` with the correct device file for the Warp7's flash device.
-This may take some time.
+    replacing `<device-file-name>` with the correct device file for the Warp7's flash device.
+This command can take about 20 minutes to complete and may appear to freeze while it is running.
 1. When `dd` has finished eject the device:
     ```
     sudo eject /dev/sdX